 Spill kits are replenished as needed after use and inspected at least once per quarter.
 The purpose of the inspection is to evaluate the location of spill kit proximity to associated work activities, inspect the condition of the spill kit, and check that all required contents are available and in good condition.

-The aquatic response supplies and equipment are inspected annually prior to fuel offloading events and after use in the event of a spill to the aquatic environment.
+The marine spill response supplies and equipment are inspected annually prior to fuel offloading and after use of the Seacans for training or in response to usage for a spill.

 2.6.2 Off-Site Resources